Inventory Financing Through Clarify Capital

 Preparing the following documentation will help your loan application process go quickly and smoothly.
 Here's what you'll usually need:

-• Business plan.
-This outline is a blueprint for your company, guiding you through each stage as you grow.
+Business plan.
+This outline is a blueprint for your company, guiding you through each stage of growth.
 If you don't have one, check out the SBA's business plan templates for support.

 What Lenders Look for in Tax Returns

-Most lenders will want to review at least two years of business and personal tax returns.
+Most lenders will require a review of at least two years of business and personal tax returns.
 These documents help verify revenue trends, operating costs, and whether your business can support the proposed monthly payments.
-Missing or inconsistent filings can delay the application process, so make sure everything is up to date before applying.
+Missing or inconsistent filings can delay the application process, so make sure everything is current before you apply.

 Why Inventory Lists Matter